gabrielbs/react-scaffolding/README.md

 --name: string (required)
 Your component name

+--path: string (optional)
+The path where the component will be placed.

 --template: class (default) | function | pureComponent (optional) The template that will be used for create your component

 --templatePath: string (optional)
 The path where to read the templates files from.

---path: string (optional)
-The path that the component will be placed.

 --css: \<no value\> (optional)
 Allows the creation of a default css file.
 If no filename is passed,